 FAQ and Troubleshooting the Nodinite File folder Monitoring Agent

-If you have any issues that you can not solve, contact our Support or send us an email at support@nodinite.com
+If you have any issues that you cannot solve, contact our Support or send us an email at support@nodinite.com

 How do I add File folders to monitor with Nodinite?